Pure extension of the theta divisor over the moduli space of abelian varieties: Background on logarithmic and tropical geometry

-Above we defined log-b-divisors on algebraic stacks with log structure; in this section we give an analogous construction of log b-line bundles.
+Let $X$ be an algebraic stack with log structure.
+The purpose of this section is to define and study the notion of log b-line bundle on $X$.
 A key input will be the notion of log and tropical line bundles.
+When $X$ is log smooth, there is a natural map from log Weil b-divisors to isomorphism classes of log b-line bundles.